• Home

 While Bitwarden clearly has the upper hand when comparing free versions, the two solutions' paid plans are a bit more comparable.
 Take a peek at Bitwarden's pricing plans as well as LastPass's to compare each option.

 As you'll likely notice, the two platforms have very comparable business pricing, though Bitwarden does take off a dollar per user for those who opt for annual billing.
 The biggest price difference is for Premium plans for individuals.
-LastPass charges $36 per year for its Premium plan for individuals, whereas Bitwarden only charges $10 per year.
+LastPass charges $28.80 per year for its Premium plan for individuals, whereas Bitwarden only charges $10 per year.
 Additionally, they both offer family plans consisting of up to six Premium accounts.
-LastPass Families costs $48 per year, while Bitwarden Families is $40 per year.
+LastPass Families costs $38.40 per year, while Bitwarden Families is $40 per year.

 Bitwarden vs. LastPass: Which password manager is best for you?

 When it comes to password security, Bitwarden clearly surpasses LastPass in getting the job done.
 Ultimately, Bitwarden is best for those seeking the most advanced security features and the lowest-cost option for password management.
-LastPass, on the other hand, is best for those who want to save time and headache by investing in a user-friendly password management experience at the expense of comprehensive data security measures.
+LastPass, on the other hand, is best for those who want to save time and headaches by investing in a user-friendly password management experience at the expense of comprehensive data security measures.
 You might have to change all your passwords every few years in a panic because of a database breach, but hey, it's easy to update them in LastPass while you do.

 At the end of the day, a password management platform is meant to do two things: manage and organize your passwords while ultimately keeping them secure.
 Bitwarden manages to pull off both.
 LastPass might be nice to use, but it still has a decent number of question marks over it.